shudd3r/skeletons/README.md

 - `-i`, `--interactive`: allows providing (init/update) placeholder values via interactive shell
-- `--remote`: may be used with `check` or `synch` command to validate/generate only skeleton files of deployed package, when not all generated files are deployed to remote repository.
+- `--remote`: may be used with `check` or `synch` command to validate/generate only skeleton files that are deployed to remote repository.

 Built-in placeholder value options:
 - `--package=...`: package name (Packagist)